idefix-code/idefix/doc/source/index.rst

 Acknowledgements
 ===================

-The developement of *Idefix* is supported by the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (Grant agreement No. 815559 (MHDiscs))
+The developement of *Idefix* was supported by the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (Grant agreement No. 815559 (MHDiscs)).
+Idefix developement team is partly funded by the `PEPR Origins <https://pepr-origins.fr>`_ through the project "MHD@Exascale".
+The Idefix collaboration benefited from funding from the “Programme National de Physique Stellaire” (PNPS), “Programme National Soleil-Terre” (PNST), “Programme National de Hautes Energies” (PNHE) and “Programme National de Planétologie” (PNP) of CNRS/INSU co-funded by CEA and CNES.

 .. toctree::